pyload/pyload/docs/module_overview.rst

 Module Overview
 ===============

-You can find an overview of important classes here:
+You can find an overview of some important classes here:

 .. autosummary::
    :toctree: module